Five Parliament trespass orders dropped: Winston Peters unsure if he's one of the excused

 One of the people trespassed was former Deputy Prime Minister Winston Peters.

-Peters this afternoon said he did not yet know if he was one of the five excused.
+Peters this afternoon said he did not yet know if he was one of the five, but another former MP who had attended the protest had contacted him to advise that his had been withdrawn.
+Peters would check when he got home.

+There were five former MPs at the protest: Peters had gone with Darroch Ball.
+Others were former Act MP Stephen Franks, former Maori Party co-leader Marama Fox and former National MP Matt King.

+Peters said if his trespass order had been withdrawn, he would have the personal grounds to continue with a judicial review action over it.

 Mallard today said 151 trespass notices were issued in relation to the occupation.
 Of those, 144 were for people police arrested.